-It's a partnership that goes beyond a simple financial arrangement and builds relationships that shape donor and Tearfund thinking, policy and response to relief and development.
+It's a partnership that goes beyond a simple financial arrangement and builds relationships that shapes Tearfund's thinking, policies and responses to relief and development.

 In its close partnership with, and understanding of, the local church and church-based organisations, Tearfund is well placed to converse with institutional donors on the role of faith in relief and development.

-Working together and shared learning is important, and institutional donors often promote joint northern NGO applications.
-This in turn encourages networking and harmonisation of Tearfund’s efforts with those of like-minded agencies in the fight against poverty.
+Working together and shared learning is important, and institutional donors often promote applications in partnership with national (local) or international NGO's.
+This encourages networking and harmonisation of Tearfund’s efforts with those of like-minded agencies in the fight against poverty.